cakimpei/wunsen/README.md

 #### Japanese long vowels

-Although we should transcribe two short vowels from different origins, that are next to each other, as two short vowels (not one long vowel), Wunsen cannot cover this case entirely.
+Although we should transcribe two short vowels from different origins, that are next to each other, as two short vowels (not one long vowel), Wunsen cannot cover this case reliably.

 ```python
 thap_ja.thap("公子 kōshi | 子牛 koushi | 石井 Ishii | ただいま tadaima")